 At age 14, you may want to get a "six-pack" to look more like the models you see on TV or to improve the way your body looks at a pool party.
-Having strong abdominal muscles can improve your athletic performance and reduce your risk of injuries -- although, you don't need "six-pack" abs to be physically fit.
-If it is your goal, however, with patience and persistence, you may be able to get visible results when you follow a healthy exercise routine.
+Having strong abdominal muscles can improve your athletic performance and reduce your risk of injuries — although, you don't need six-pack abs to be physically fit.
+If it's your goal, however, with patience and persistence, you may be able to get visible results when you follow a healthy exercise routine.

 Before You Begin

 Young teen bodies can be in very different stages of development.
 For instance, if you're a male 14-year-old, you may be tall and have a deep voice or you may still sound and look like a child.
 Both scenarios are normal.
 Keep in mind, however, that you may not see bulky muscles until your body develops further, because bulking up is dependent on higher levels of the hormone called testosterone.
 That's why it's very unusual to see a 14-year-old with abs.

 Video of the Day

 Set up a meeting with your gym coach or a personal trainer to get tips on creating a workout that's ideal for your level of physical development.
 Your coach is likely to recommend strength training over bodybuilding because lifting too much weight at once can strain young muscles and tendons, according to Mayo Clinic.